Skip to navigation

 Dusk falls and the lights come on

-That's not what the Jains think, though: they're more into going round naked and avoiding the accidental murder of defenceless insects (or, at least, that's what the Digambara sect do: the less austere Shevetambara Jains wear white robes and aren't confined to monasteries, but they still believe in the same philosophies).
+This is all different to what the Jains think; they're more into going round naked and avoiding the accidental murder of defenceless insects (or, at least, that's what the Digambara sect do; the less austere Shevetambara Jains wear white robes and aren't confined to monasteries, but they still believe in the same philosophies).
 But irrespective of whether you think God is an incorporeal point of light, a burning bush, a man on a cross or the culmination of a philosophy of enlightenment, you have to agree that the Delwara Jain Temples in northwestern Mt Abu are quite amazing.
-They are, without doubt, the most incredible temples I have ever seen, and that includes all the Taj Mahals and Mughal tombs you can muster.
+They are, without doubt, some of the most incredible temples I have ever seen, and that includes all the Taj Mahals and Mughal tombs you can muster.

 A pan shop